 Fighting for changes to fishing regulations takes a long time, sometimes more than a decade.
 The Fishermen’s Alliance provides consistent and proactive action to make sure the Cape’s fishermen win.
 Some wins are big and splashy; others are small but noteworthy, like preventing harmful changes to just maintain the status quo.

 Secured the option to use electronic video monitoring systems to meet observer requirements that prevent unreported discarding in order to rebuild fish populations.

-After 15 years, midwater trawl vessels are finally prohibited from fishing in nearshore waters from Maine to Connecticut, so there is herring and mackerel to feed everything else and to end localized depletion. *Overturned by lawsuit, pending appeal by NOAA.
+After 15 years, midwater trawl vessels are finally prohibited from fishing in nearshore waters from Maine to Connecticut, so there is herring and mackerel to feed everything else and to end localized depletion. *Overturned by lawsuit.
+New campaign to achieve protections is underway.

 Secured exclusive access to Closed Area 1 for General Category Scallop vessels, so they don’t have to compete with big trip boats and travel unsafe distances.